 There are many things that can cause an engine to overheat.
 Engines from 1936 and earlier have water pumps with packing nuts.
 If the packing nut is too loose, air can get sucked into the cooling system, causing cavitation.
-When this happens, the water pump impeller cannot push water through the system.
+When this happens, air bubbles prevent the water pump impeller from pushing water through the system.
 The overheating that results from this problem is easily remedied.
-Check to make sure that threads are showing on the packing nut.
+Check the packing nut to make sure that threads are showing.
 Add packing if the nut is turned in all the way in the housing.
 Snug down on the packing nut with a water pump wrench and turn the grease cup in until resistance is met.
 If the water pump bushings are in good condition, this should solve the problem.
 If the bushings are worn, this will only help temporarily and rebuilding or replacement will be necessary.

 A related problem can occur on 1926-1935 engines.
 These water pumps have a baffle plate behind the water pump impeller.
 This plate was steel in 1926-1929 engines.
 In 1930 it was changed to a brass plate.
 This baffle plate is vital to good water circulation.
 It must be in good condition or overheating can occur.
 Pull out the water pump and check the baffle plate to make sure it is not rusted through or missing.
 A new baffle plate should be installed if there is any damage to the existing one.
 On 1926-1928 engines the baffle plate is attached to the back of the water pump housing.
 In 1929-1935 models, the baffle plate is pressed into an opening in the block, directly behind the water pump.